-THE HAGUE (AFP) - Dutch police on Thursday (Oct 17) arrested the father of a family kept for nearly a decade in a farmhouse, saying they were investigating whether a "certain belief in faith" was behind the case.
+THE HAGUE • Dutch police on Thursday arrested the father of a family kept for nearly a decade in a farmhouse, saying they were investigating whether a "certain belief in faith" was behind the case.

 "We are dealing with an exceptional situation in this case.
-These people may have lived with each other in the home since 2010, apart from society," police said in a statement.
+These people may have lived with one another in the home since 2010, apart from society," the police said in a statement.

-Police said the group "claim to form a family", with the suspect arrested on Thursday as the father and the six young people - including one who raised the alarm after fleeing to a local pub - supposedly being his children.
+The police said the group "claim to form a family" with the suspect arrested on Thursday as the father and the six young people - including one who raised the alarm after fleeing to a local pub - supposedly being his children.

 "We have reason to believe that the six people involved did not stay at the premises out of free will.
-We are investigating whether following a certain belief in life or faith has led to the living situation in which the people were found," the police statement said.
+We are investigating whether following a certain belief in life or faith has led to the living situation in which the people were found," said the police.

-"The situation encountered requires a careful approach whereby attention and care is given to the young adults found."
+"The situation encountered requires a careful approach whereby attention and care are given to the young adults found."

-The family were discovered when the oldest son walked into a local bar in a confused state and raised concerns about the welfare of the others.
+The family was discovered when the oldest son walked into a local bar in a confused state and raised concerns about the welfare of the others.

-Three other people who say they are the children of the 67-year-old man said they had left the family eight years ago, and had since heard no news of the others, in a statement reported by ANP news agency on Thursday.
+Three other people who say they are the children of the 67-year-old man said they left the family eight years ago, and had since heard no news of the others, according to a statement reported by ANP news agency.

 Dutch media have said the family was "waiting for the end of time" as part of a doomsday cult.

-Local television station RTV Drenthe earlier said the Austrian man, identified only as Josef B, the father and the captive family were all part of South Korea's controversial Unification Church, dubbed "Moonies" after their late founder Sun Myung Moon.
+Local television station RTV Drenthe earlier said the Austrian man, identified only as Josef B., the father and the captive family were part of South Korea's controversial Unification Church, dubbed "Moonies" after their late founder Sun Myung Moon.

-He had rented the farmhouse but did not live there, and ran a carpentry business in a nearby town.
+Josef B had rented the farmhouse, but did not live there, and ran a carpentry business in a nearby town.